fehwalker/akamai-clear-rest/README.md

 Uses the lovely [Requests](http://docs.python-requests.org/en/latest/) module.

-Recommend you set PYTHONUNBUFFERED=[whatever] environmnt variable if you want to see output immediately (for example if running in an automated build system).
+Recommend you set PYTHONUNBUFFERED=[whatever] environment variable if you want to see output immediately (for example if running in an automated build system).